guillochon/tdefit/README.md

 ##Installation instructions

 To install, clone the repository and then compile the code using make.
 Code only requires a Fortran compiler that supports Fortran 95, and has been tested with both ifort and gfortran.
-Code requires two sets of data as inputs that are not included in this repository because of their size or proprietary nature: A directory of event data and a directory of dm/dt data.
+Code requires two sets of data as inputs that are not included in this repository because of their size or proprietary nature: A directory of event data (available from a separate repository) and a directory of dm/dt data.

 ```
 #!csh